 My own musical education progressed from black American music - '50s and '60s R&B, country blues, soul, jazz (particularly bebop and later on free jazz), on to modern music via Bartok and Debussy, before returning to a deeper appreciation of classical music from Bach, Beethoven and Schubert, through Wagner and R Strauss up to contemporary figures like Leo Brouwer and Dusan Bogdanovic.
 One result of this highly unorthodox trajectory is that I'm obsessed by achieving highly variable, "springy", human-sounding rhythms: Charlie Parker's lightning scales; Bartok's orchestral handbrake turns; Robert Johnson's manic strums; Danny Richmond and Charles Mingus swapping bass and drum flurries; Sly and Robby dubbed by King Tubby.
 I find some contemporary club music very exciting, particularly certain electro house and dubstep producers, but it's not a direction I'm seeking for my own works, which rarely have a strictly metronomic beat measured in BPM.

+At the foot of this page are a few of my very earliest attempts as MIDI files that you can download, play and modify using any sequencer.
 One of the tunes deserves further comment.
-Called Primal, the algorithm it employs is based on the values of the first 2000 prime numbers (1,3,5,7,11,13 etc).
-I could not use the values of prime numbers directly as pitch or duration information because they continuously increase and so the tune would just zoom upwards faster and faster into the hypersonic region!
+Called Primal, the algorithm it employed is based on the values of the first 2000 prime numbers (1,3,5,7,11,13 etc).
+I couldn't use the values of prime numbers directly as pitch or duration information because they continuously increase and so the tune would just zoom upwards faster and faster into the hypersonic region!
 So I based both the pitches and durations of notes on the gaps between successive pairs of primes rather than their absolute values.
 The result was rather too bland and uniform so I also made the emphases (ie. the rhythm) also depend on the gaps, and ended up with a polyrhythmic, atonal tune that reminds me a little of some African music.
 You'd be hard put to whistle it, and I wouldn't recommend dancing to it either unless you are very supple indeed.
 I deliberately allocated African string and percussion instruments as the voices to bring out this aspect, but the file PRIMAL.MID is included below which you can download, and if you know how to operate a MIDI sequencer you could replace these with harpsichord, orchestral instruments or whatever takes your fancy.

 Also included below is a poem called "The Proof" about the mathematics of prime numbers by Felix Dennis, who very kindly dedicated it to me.
 I had the poem read by a vintage voice synthesiser program called MonologueW, with my Primal tune playing as the background.
 I chose it because this voice has an early-Steven-Hawking quality that's been lost in superior modern voice synths (which merely sound like perky American ad salesmen to me).